karrot-dev/yunity.org/user/pages/10.heartbeat/2018-07-15/item.md

 _by Tilmann_

 ## [Foodsaving Worldwide](https://foodsaving.world)

+Currently the last steps are being take to replace our info page with a new one.
+For visitors of the site the difference will be small, but for people adding or changing content it will be huge and awesome!
+That means that this could very well lead to more frequent updates and generally more maintenance.

+The overall structure is already starting to change and in the future [foodsaving.world](https://foodsaving.world) should be a very lean, concise page that only gives an overview; all the template texts and guides from [yunity's confluence wiki]() is to be transferred into our new [community forum](https://community.foodsaving.world) and directly sorted by language.

+That's right, we have language-specific sub-forums and we'd love you to use them for your foodsaving group's topics!

+_by Janina_

 ## [Ukuvota](https://gitlab.com/yunity/ukuvota)

-The past weeks were consuming by getting used to F# and figuring out how things work with the fable - the compiler that turns F# into Js.
+The past weeks were consumed by getting used to F# and figuring out how things work with the fable - the compiler that turns F# into Js.

 Ukuvota has a new navigation bar and can now parse markdown files!
 The next task is to create the interface for a Group view and possibly add some input fields.